chukrobertson/Covid19_Data_Science_Practice/README.md

  - Pulls in both state and state with county datasets and allows export to .csv

 Ohio_Covid.ipynb
  - Pulls in datset, prepares dataset, uses a logistic regression model to predict a curve of infection.
+ - *Now calculating updated infection rates daily*
   - Model built from various internet searches.

 Montgomery_County_Covid.ipynb